alicechang29/sharebnb/sharebnb/Sharebnb.md

 - On React API
-  - Create an async function to get a single listing data
+  - Create an async function to get a single listing data -- DONE
-  - Create async function to get all listing data
+  - Create async function to get all listing data -- DONE
 - On React App

   - Display the listing data for each item in listing obj